Carlos Jara Saguier

-Carlos de los Santos Jara Saguier (born 25 August 1950 in Asunción) is a former Paraguayan football player who works as a coach.
+Carlos de los Santos Jara Saguier (born 25 August 1950) is a Paraguayan former football player who works as a coach.
+He is a current member of Cerro Porteño's staff.

 Carlos is one of the seven Jara Saguier brothers that played professional football in Paraguay.

 Career

 Born in Asunción, Jara Saguier played as a midfielder and spent the best years of his career at Cerro Porteño of Paraguay and Cruz Azul of Mexico.
-He played for the Paraguay national football team from 1970 to 1981.
+He played for the Paraguay national team from 1970 to 1981.

-As a coach, Jara Saguier led the Paraguay national football team to a historic silver medal in the 2004 Olympic Games, and in 2005 he led Querétaro F.C. of Mexico to his first Primera A championship.
+As a coach, Jara Saguier led the Paraguay national team to a historic silver medal in the 2004 Olympic Games, and in 2005 he led Querétaro F.C. of Mexico to his first Primera A championship.

 Jara Saguier also coached clubs like Libertad, Nacional, Olimpia and Sportivo Luqueño of Paraguay and Monterrey FC and Cruz Azul Hidalgo of México.